 Montag's boss at the fire station.
 Beatty is a complex character.
 He has committed to memory many passages of classic literature, and can quote them at will, yet as a fire captain he is devoted to the destruction of intellectual pursuits, artistic efforts, and individual thought.
 Bradbury uses Beatty to explain how mid-20th-century America becomes the joy-seeking, irresponsible, unemotional, and intellectually repressive future world depicted in Fahrenheit 451.
 Beatty claims he, like Montag, once became interested in books, but he now endorses instant gratification.
 Yet Beatty uses his extensive learning to push Montag past the breaking point and goad Montag into killing him.
 After Montag kills Beatty, Montag becomes convinced that Beatty actually wanted to die (though it's never clear if this is true).
 Beatty is an intellectual wearing the uniform of the intellectual's worst enemy.
 Perhaps the contradiction is too much for him in the end.

 The Fahrenheit 451 quotes below are all either spoken by Captain Beatty or refer to Captain Beatty.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Simon & Schuster edition of Fahrenheit 451 published in 2013.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one:).

 Part 1 Quotes